julianoalmeida/kotlin-rabbitmq/README.md

-Example project with using RabbitMQ with Kotlin
+Example project using RabbitMQ with Kotlin